trmish/Get-LogonHistory-mult/README.md

 His scpirt was very helpful for me.
 I added some new feautures for our customer expectations:

-•	Optimized request Get-Eventlog contitions
+•	Optimized request Get-Eventlog conditions

 •	Automatically detect OS language (EN or RUS) , Get-Wmi-Object  add addtional function